Aatikah-Sheikh/Red-Object-Detection/README.md

   * Stateflow
   *  Image Processing
 - Mambo Parrot Minidrone Support Packages.
-- Python 3.x installed and accesible in MATLAB.
+- Python 3.x installed and accessible in MATLAB.
 - Python should be installed with the following packages:
   * 'smtplib'
   * 'ssl'